 cash and water both flow.
 You need to control it.

-how much profit you made,
+how much profit you have made,

-changes is level of working captial,
+changes in level of working captial,

-new investments made,
+new investments (fixed assets) made,

-Increases in financing and
+Increases in financing (loans, overdrafts etc) and

 dividends or drawings you've taken out.

 For those who like equations: